• Room 02.003 - 46 University Road

 Achievements

-The Rule of the Land: Walking Ireland’s Border (Faber & Faber, 2017) was reviewed widely and positively, was a BBC Radio 4 Book of the Week and was shortlisted for the Stanford Dolman Travel Book of the Year Award.
+The Boy from the Sea (Picador 2025) was shortlisted for the An Post Irish Novel of the Year Award.
+The Rule of the Land: Walking Ireland’s Border (Faber & Faber, 2017) was shortlisted for the Stanford Dolman Travel Book of the Year Award.
 It lead to my inclusion in a showcase of ten writers ‘asking the questions that will shape our future’, an initiative of the National Centre for Writing, the British Council and the Arts Council.
 One of my children’s books, The Badness of Ballydog, was nominated for the UK Literary Association Children’s Book Award and the Lincolnshire Young Reader’s Award.

 Teaching

-I am primary supervisor to three students undertaking a PhD in Creative Writing.
-Two have gained significant funding awards from external bodies.
+Currently, I am primary supervisor to two students undertaking a PhD in Creative Writing, both of whom gained significant funding awards from external bodies.
 Former supervisee Christina Collins published her PhD novel After Zero (Sourcebooks, 2018) and was contracted for another book.
 Patricia Forde wrote that the novel is “an eloquent journey through the pain of growing up, this tender and truthful book stays with you long after the words have gone.”
 Louise Kennedy’s PhD short stories went into a collection called The End of the World is a Cul de Sac (Bloomsbury, 2021).
 Annie Enright wrote that Kennedy's “prose is so alive, I am surprised that the book stays shut when you close it.
 These stories breathe, talk, kick-up: they have a pulse”.
-While Emma Donoghue said the collection was “Like fifteen novels squeezed between two covers, ready to blow your mind.”

 I am an external examiner for Swansea University.